ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Design by Contract is an improvement over this.
 The `@requires` clearly shows that the arguments are constrained, and `Condition`s reduce duplicated code.

-DbC helps, but it has limitations:
+Design by Contract helps, but it has limitations:

-1. A programmer can forget to use `requires`, or choose to perform argument checks by hand if DbC doesn't make sense to them.
+1. A programmer can forget to use `requires`, or choose to perform argument checks by hand if Design by Contract doesn't make sense to them.
 2. Validations are spread throughout your system.
    Using `Condition` reduces logic duplication, but making changes still risks missing updates on functions.

 ## Centralizing Validation into Custom Types

-Instead of DbC, we can encode validations into custom types.
+Instead of Design by Contract, we can encode validations into custom types.
 This way, incorrect objects of those types cannot successfully be created.
 In addition, the types are usually _domain driven_, that is, they represent a concept from the problem domain.